 Ans: The riser of PSE heritage razorback made with three hardwood lamination and those mentioned in our spec part of the review.

-If you want a bow by which you can start your archery practice and continue up to your adult age, then Samick Sage is a good option .
+If you want a bow by which you can start your archery practice and continue up to your adult age, then Samick Sage is a good option.
 62 inch Sage offers a wide range of draw weights started from 25 pounds up to 60 pounds.
-The limbs are interchangeable with upgraded version, and it is also available in 64’’ amo length.
+The limbs are interchangeable with an upgraded version, and it is also available in 64’’ AMO length.

-On the other side, PSE Razorback is a lightweight and one pound lighter than sage which perfects for junior archer.
+On the other side, PSE Razorback is a lightweight and one pound lighter than sage, perfect for the junior archer.
 The method of construction made Razorback a durable bow that can be useable generation after generation.